 - Apply an ice pack to the area for 20 minutes at a time, four to eight times a day

 - Use an elastic compression wrap around the injured area to help reduce swelling

-- Keep the injured area propped above the level of the heart to decrease swelling
+- Keep the injury propped above the level of the heart to decrease swelling

-It’s important to contact a doctor if the injury causes severe pain, swelling, numbness, or if you can’t tolerate weight on it.
+Contact a doctor if the injury causes severe pain, swelling, numbness, or if you can’t tolerate weight on it.
 An additional cause for concern may be an old injury with increased swelling or joint abnormality.
-If you have any of these, or the pain and swelling doesn’t seem to improve after following the above steps, it may be time to visit a doctor.
+If you have any of these, or the pain and swelling don’t seem to improve after following the above steps, it may be time to visit a doctor.

 An orthopedic doctor specializes in the diagnosis and treatment of bones, joints, ligaments, tendons, muscles, and nerves.
 At Spine & Orthopedic Center, we specialize in helping people who have pain from sport and exercise injuries.
 If you would like to find out how we can help you, please call or visit us today.